 Ukrainian Red Beet Borscht – Quick and Easy Recipe

 Ukrainians love their Borscht.
-Actually most Eastern Europeans love all kinds of soups, and very often a hearty soup, with a piece of fresh rye bread, makes a full meal.
-Meat is not consumed in large quantities in Europe, as it is in the US, but soup is always the first course served with lunch, or dinner.
+Most Eastern Europeans love all kinds of soups, and very often a hearty soup, with a piece of fresh rye bread, makes a full meal.
+Meat is not consumed in large quantities in Europe, as it is in the US, but soup is always the first course served with lunch or dinner.

 My family agrees that this Borscht can easily be the main course, since the beans provide sufficient protein, as a substitute for meat, plus all the other veggies in this borscht.